-- the process for producing the 2013/14 accounts, including the supporting working papers, was good and there were very few issues arising from the audit. - the Council has proper arrangements in place both for securing financial resilience and for challenging how it secures economy, efficiency and effectiveness - no major areas of concern were identified as regards whole of government accounts but one inconsistency relating to the disclosure of pensions was reported - no areas of concern were identified as regards the Annual Governance for 2013/14.
+- the Council has proper arrangements in place both for securing financial resilience and for challenging how it secures economy, efficiency and effectiveness. - no areas of concern were identified as regards whole of government accounts.no areas of concern were identified as regards the Annual Governance for 2015/16.